 Learn more about Louisiana’s child custody laws in the chart below.

 |Code Section||Civ.
 Art.
 131; Rev. Stat. §9:331, et seq., §9:355.12|

 |Joint Custody an Option?||Yes, Civ.
 Art.
 131. 9:335|

 |Grandparent Visitation Rights Recognized?||Yes, limited, Rev. Stat.
 9:344|

 Louisiana Custody Hearings

 If you and your ex are unable to agree on a custody arrangement on your own, a court may have to hold a custody hearing to decide contested issues.
 In most cases, a judge will create an arrangement based on the child’s best interests.
 Louisiana family courts can consider any factor relevant to a child’s best interests, and will generally give more weight to the factors that will affect the child’s safety and wellbeing.
 Some of these factors will focus on the child's relationship with any siblings, the need for consistency and continuity in his or her education, community, and family life.
 By age 11, courts typically allow the child to state his or her preference.

 Other factors may focus on the parents, like which parent is more likely to take care of the daily physical, emotional, developmental, educational, and special needs of your child.
 The court also will consider which of the parties is more likely to maintain a loving, stable, consistent, and nurturing relationship with your child.
 A judge is also allowed to consider whether either parent has a history of drug or alcohol abuse, any past or present physical abuse, and certain criminal charges and convictions.

 Child custody matters can be legally and emotionally difficult.
-You may find it helpful to talk to an attorney, who can apply your unique situation to the laws of Louisiana.
-Get a head start by having a local child custody attorney evaluate your case at no charge.
+You may find it helpful to talk to an attorney, who can apply your unique situation to the laws of Louisiana -- after all, the other party likely will have legal counsel as well.
+Get started by speaking with a Louisiana child custody attorney today.

 Contact a qualified attorney.